What a week this year has been!

 Stay healthy, smiling and hang in there y’all.
 Love and Wine, L

-My half hour portrait session, normally $450, is $225!
+My half hour portrait session is $450.
 This comes with all your high-res digital files, an online gallery, a personal print release and a $60 credit towards prints in the gallery.

-My 1 hour portrait session, normally $550, is $275!
+My 1 hour portrait session is $550.
 This comes with your high-res digital files, an online gallery, a personal print release and a $130 credit towards prints in the gallery.

-My 2 hour portrait session, normally $900, is $450!
+My 2 hour portrait session is $900.
 This comes with your high-res digital files, an online gallery, a personal print release and a $300 credit towards prints in the gallery.

 The Fine Print

-- These can be booked for 2020 or beyond.
+- Sessions can be booked for 2020 or beyond.

 - You do not have to choose a date now.